flip111/purescript-tidy/README.md

 Individual branches work with a quick test but don't have proper test code.

+## Current status (known problems)

+* malformed export list (introduced bug) - have to check out which feature branch caused this, or caused during merge
+* missing feature: let-same-line

 # ORIGINAL README: purescript-tidy

 A syntax tidy-upper (formatter) for PureScript.